-Grand View Research has segmented the antibiotics market on the basis of drug class and region:
+Grand View Research has segmented the global antibiotics market on the basis of action mechanism, drug class, and region:

 Cell Wall Synthesis Inhibitors